LucyDoesEngineering/antiswear/README.md

 # antiswear

 Prevents swearing on discord.
 Also can optionally report to the dom when the sub swore.
-List source from github with some changes.
+List source from pastebin with some changes.